What is Threat Intelligence?

-Threat Intelligence is a useful resource that helps organisations in identifying, analysing, and preventing cyberattacks before they cause any harm.
-It plays a central role in cybersecurity threat intelligence programs across industries.
+Threat Intelligence (TI) is a useful resource that helps organisations in identifying, analysing, and preventing cyberattacks before they cause any harm.
+It plays a central role in cybersecurity threat analysis programs across industries.
 Businesses of all shapes and sizes are at risk from hackers.
 Often, TI is a core part of the cybersecurity strategy to stay ahead of these risks and protect organisational data.
 It provides insights and information that allow organisations to stay safe.
 In this blog, let us explore threat intelligence, its types, and its life cycle in detail.

 Table of Contents:

-What Is Threat Intelligence (Cyber Threat Intelligence)?
+Why Is Threat Intelligence Important?

 Threat intelligence (TI) describes information that helps organizations understand and respond to cyber threats.
 This information enables them to identify and prepare for risks that could affect their systems and data.
 This information describes who might attack, how they attack, and what damage they can cause to the organization.
 Understanding these aspects helps organizations develop better defences, prevent attacks before they occur, and select a response in the event of an attack.
+In simple terms, threat intelligence turns raw threat data into useful insights that guide smarter security decisions.
+It also helps organizations stay ahead of cyber threats like phishing, malware, and ransomware by spotting suspicious activity early.

 Types of Threat Intelligence

-- Tactical: This provides information on the technical indicators of a threat.
+1. Tactical: This provides information on the technical indicators of a threat.
 For example, it may include details on malware, IP addresses, or unusual login attempts.
 Security teams use this information to detect and block attacks as they occur.

-- Operational: This will include details of specific attacks or campaigns.
+2. Operational: This will include details of specific attacks or campaigns.
 It will help teams learn about the attackers, including their methods, targets, and timing.
 This helps create a defensive plan for your organization and schedule the work to investigate the ongoing security incident.

-- Strategic: This type of intelligence is designed for decision-makers, such as executives and other leadership roles.
+3. Strategic: This type of intelligence is designed for decision-makers, such as executives and other leadership roles.
 This intelligence is useful in guiding business decisions for security investments.

 Become a Cyber Defender Today!